 When you don’t eat enough calcium-rich foods, your body will take calcium from your bones.
 How much calcium you need depends on your age.
 If you’re between 19 and 50 years old, you’ll need 1000 mg of calcium per day.
 This is equivalent to drinking 3 cups of milk or 3 cups of a fortified soy beverage.

 As you age, your body doesn’t absorb calcium as well.
-After the age of 50, you’ll need to up your calcium intake to 1200 mg daily.
+After age 50, you’ll need to increase your calcium intake to 1200 mg daily.
 This amount is equivalent to 4 cups of milk or fortified soy beverage.
 Milk, yogurt, and fortified soy beverages aren’t the only foods with calcium.
 You can also find this bone-building nutrient in:

 - Fortified orange juice